kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 ### Q1.36
 A 26-year-old woman developed Bell’s palsy of the facial nerve.
 Which of the following statements about the **facial nerve** is true?

-	A. It supplies the muscles of mastication - F: facial expression
+	A. It supplies the muscles of mastication
 	B. It contains some sympathetic motor fibres, which constitute the vasodilator nerves of the parotid gland
 	C. It is a pure motor nerve
 	D. It has a sensory part that contains the fibres of taste for the anterior two-thirds of the tongue
 	E. It arises from the midbrain

 #### Answer: B. It contains some sympathetic motor fibres, which constitute the vasodilator nerves of the parotid gland - *FALSE* = D. It has a sensory part that contains the fibres of taste for the anterior two-thirds of the tongue - TRUE
-- The facial nerve consists of a motor and sensory part, the latter being frequently described under the name nervus intermedius.
-The two parts emerge at the lower border of the pons in the recess between the olive and the inferior peduncle.
-The motor part supplies somatic motor fibres to the muscles of the face, scalp and auricle, buccinator and platysma, stapedius, stylohyoid and the posterior belly of the digastric; it also contains some sympathetic motor fibres that constitute the vasodilator nerves of the submaxillary and sublingual glands; these are conveyed through the chorda tympani nerve.
-They are preganglionic fibres of the parasympathetic system and terminate in the submaxillary ganglion and small ganglia in the hilus of the submaxillary gland.
-From these ganglia postganglionic fibres are conveyed to these glands.
-The sensory part contains the fibres of taste for the anterior two-thirds of the tongue and a few somatic sensory fibres from the middle-ear region.
-A few splanchnic sensory fibres are also present.
+- Facial Nerve (CN VII) consists of motor and sensory part
+	- Latter being frequently described as *nervus intermedius*
+- Both parts emerge at lower border of pons in recess
+	- between the olive and the inferior peduncle

+##### Motor Part
+- Supplies somatic motor fibres to
+	1. Muscles of face, scalp and auricle,
+	2. Buccinator and platysma,
+	3. Stapedius, stylohyoid
+	4. Posterior belly of digastric
+- Also contains some sympathetic motor fibres
+	- Constituting vasodilator nerves of *submaxillary* and *sublingual* glands
+		- Conveyed through *chorda tympani* nerve
+- They are preganglionic fibres of the parasympathetic system
+	- Terminate in submaxillary ganglion and small ganglia in hilus of submaxillary gland
+- From these ganglia, postganglionic fibres are conveyed to these glands

+##### Sensory Part
+- Contains
+	- *Fibres of taste for anterior two-thirds of tongue*
+	- A few somatic sensory fibres from middle-ear region
+- A few splanchnic sensory fibres are also present

 ### Q1.37
 You are assisting exploratory laparotomy for a firearm injury involving the second part of the duodenum.
 On entering the peritoneal cavity, which of the following structures will you see _anterior to the second part of the duodenum_?

 	A. Right colic flexure
 	B. Hilum of right kidney
-	C. Renal vessels - F
+	C. Renal vessels
-	D. Inferior vena cava - F
+	D. Inferior vena cava
-	E. Psoas muscle - F
+	E. Psoas muscle

 #### Answer: A. Right colic flexure - TRUE
 - The descending portion (second part) of the duodenum is in relation, in front from above downwards, with the duodenal impression on the right lobe of the liver, the transverse colon and the small intestine; behind, it has a variable relation with the front of the right kidney in the neighbourhood of the hilum, and is connected to it by loose areolar tissue.
 The renal vessels, the IVC and the psoas muscle below are also behind it.
 At its medial side is the head of the pancreas and the common bile duct; to its lateral side is the right colic flexure.